Bunderant/unity-miscreant-lifecycle/README.md

 Each instance of a Component must have an execution group assigned (implemented as ScriptableObject assets).
 Each "system" (also a ScriptableObject implementation) provides a reorderable list inspector to specify the execution order of the groups it will iterate over.
 In Play Mode, you'll have a live view of all Components registered with the system.

-Component configuration is implemented via a custom property drawer, so it will be easy to preserve its functionality if you're migrating existing components with custom inspectors to utilize this system.
+Component configuration is implemented via a custom property drawer, so it will be easy to preserve functionality if you're migrating existing components with custom inspectors into this system.
+The sole purpose of the property drawer is to trigger subscribing/unsubscribing from the associated execution group when the update and fixed update flags are toggled in the inspector.

 ## Supported Unity Versions